 $200 minimum deposit with rewards: Discover it® Secured

 The Discover it® Secured has a minimum deposit of $200.
 This is our favorite secured credit card for a number of reasons, including the ability to earn cash back, and our favorite feature — automatic monthly reviews of your account that start at month eight.
-The one downfall of this card is the high ongoing APR (22.99% variable), but you should always pay your bill on time and in full to avoid interest charges.

 Here are the benefits of the Discover it® Secured in more detail:

 Automatic monthly reviews starting at month eight: If you qualify, you could be transitioned to an account with no security deposit.
 Even better, you could potentially be eligible for a bigger credit limit.
 This feature really sets Discover apart from the competition – and your goal should be to get back your deposit as quickly as possible through responsible credit behavior.